How to create a culture where anyone can belong anywhere

 One Airbnb: An all-company meetup that takes place in San Francisco for a few days.
 It helps break-down the walls and integrates the global employee community.

-Conference rooms re-create host’s homes: Every meeting room is an exact re-creation of real-life host’s house somewhere in the world.
+Conference rooms re-create host’s homes: Every meeting room is an exact re-creation of a real-life host’s house somewhere in the world.
 This is so important to Airbnb that the company has its own in-house architectural team.

 Airbnb’s Norms & Rules